momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### BUG: Edge case: multiple fragments with same starting text typod
+NOTE: this algorithm allows the following edge case:
+When multiple fragments are 'active' starting with the same text, e.g.
+'fool' and 'foolish'.
+If you type 'foox', it will deactivate all the fragments.
+#### Add a physics border on the ground so text fragments can bounce
 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and save.